Type 2 Diabetes Remission – expert proposed definition

 The expert panel believes that the term remission captures that (1) “diabetes may not always be active and progressive”, while also implying that (2) “notable improvement may not be permanent”, and (3) is consistent with the view that a person may need ongoing support and regular monitoring to prevent relapse [1,2,3].

-Use of Glucose-Lowering Medication in Defining Remission
+Use of Glucose-Lowering Medication

 Timeline for Determining Remission

-The expert panel determined that when the intervention has been through medication (pharmacotherapy), there needs to be a period of at least 3 months after the medication has been completely stopped before tests of HbA1C can reliably evaluate whether remission has been achieved.
+Pharmacotherapy: At least 3 months after the medication has been completely stopped, before tests of HbA1C can reliably evaluate remission.

 Need for Ongoing Monitoring